dcaldr/denik-zza/docs/csv-import.md

 - **BAD**: Invalid data that blocks import
 - **EMPTY**: Missing required data

+### Participant classification outputs

+Parsing results are aggregated in `PersonResult`, which now exposes three distinct views:

+- `goodPersons` – participants whose rows parsed with `ParseStatus.ok` (no WARNs).
+- `warnPersons` – map of `MemoryOsoba → ErrorLine` for rows with `ParseStatus.warn`.
+- `passingPersons` – new lightweight list containing every row that is either OK or WARN.
+This projection powers tests and review tooling that need to count all non-rejected entries without hiding WARN banners.

+`CsvImportSession` re-exports the `passingPersons` list and a `passingCount` getter so UI workflows (bulk approvals, analytics) can base decisions on the highest severity per row while still surfacing WARN/INFO messaging.
+WARN/INFO/ ERROR precedence remains unchanged—the projection simply groups rows that are eligible to pass without downgrading their severity.

 ## ⚠️ Critical Limitations & Risks

 ### 1. Shared Validation Logic